 History & High-Level Differences

 The original Microsoft Office was launched in 1990.
 Google Workspace (formerly Google Apps for Business) was launched in 2007.
-The decision for many companies that were established before 2007 is whether to remain with Microsoft or switch to Google.

 Perhaps the biggest difference between these two suites is that Microsoft 365 is mainly used as a set of locally installed applications for PC and Mac.
-The cloud versions of Microsoft’s office applications are adaptations of desktop versions.
+The cloud versions of Microsoft’s Office applications are adaptations of desktop versions.

 On the other hand, Google Workspace, which was born in the cloud, is a set of cloud applications that have an option for working offline on documents, spreadsheets, and presentations.
 Google constantly adds new features to Workspace apps.